Rh4ndon/digital_portfolio/README.md

 For any questions or support, please reach out to me via email at daverhandon@gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/dave-rhandon-blas-b670b1279) or [Facebook](https://www.facebook.com/people/Rhandon-Dave/100010657007416/).

-Thank you for visiting my Digital Portfolio!
+Thank you for checking out the Digital Portfolio!